Cliffs of Moher County Clare Tour

 We drive through the town of Doolin famous as the mecca for traditional musicians.
 Up the road to world famous Cliffs of Moher where we stop for an hour.
 You will need this time to enjoy this wonder of the world.

 Heading home we drive through the coastal town of Lahinch with its famous golf links.
 Then through the town of Ennistymon and enjoy the rest of the journey back to your hotel.
-This Cliffs of Moher County Clare tour takes 4 hours and the entrance fee for the Cliffs of Moher are included.
+This Cliffs of Moher County Clare tour takes 4 hours.

 Cliffs of Moher Full Day Tour